DevSkillsHQ/transaction-management-fullstack-level-1/README.md

-# Accounting Fullstack - Level 1
+# Transaction Management Fullstack - Level 1

 Your task is to build a fullstack app that allows to record financial transactions and view the transaction history.